kristofferlind/terraform-provider-azuresql/README.md

 - keep dependencies to a minimum

 ## Maturity
-This provider has currently only been tested against a local docker based mssql instance.
-It's the first time I even modify code in a terraform provider and I'm still a bit of a newbie when it comes to Golang. **Do not use this unless you can first test all your changes in an environment that is ok to break**.
+This provider currently only has acceptance tests against a local docker based mssql instance and has received a little bit of manual testing against Azure SQL Server and Azure AD.
+It's my first time creating a terraform provider and I'm still a bit of a Golang newbie. **Do not use this unless you can first test all your changes in an environment that is ok to break**.

 ## Dependencies
 Other than terraform boilerplate/plumbing this provider only utilizes an mssql driver, specifically github.com/denisenkom/go-mssqldb, which is also mentioned in Microsoft's documentation for working with mssql using golang.